amirahnasihah/frontend-development/02-frontend-with-react/03-components/states-and-lifecycle.md

 // But then, why is this time not getting updated on my screen?
 Inside the console it gets updated every one second
 // and that's where we have to use the State
 // So a state will be a local state of a component.
-So, whenever a state is changed, a component will re-render and it will render the updated jsx.
+So, whenever a state is changed, a component will re-render and it will render the updated JSX.
 // so what we can do is, need to import a state.
 // what to do is in Clock.js Component
 // have an `import React from 'react';` at the top